josteist/Compadre/README.md

 ```
 ![figboxp](https://github.com/josteist/Compadre/blob/master/extra/fig3.png)

-And you can also have normal y-axes for the internal rate-plots by setting log=F (TRUE by default).
+And you can also have normal y-axes for the internal rate-plots by setting `log=F` (`TRUE` by default).
 Additionally the function can be fed with a data.frame of the intervals used, from which it
-extracts max_ma, min_ma (max and min age of interval) and $color.
-The GSA_timescale includes this
+extracts `$max_ma`, `$min_ma` (max and min age of interval) and `$color`.
+The `GSA_timescale` includes this
 ```
 plot(fb,log=F,stages=stages[do,])
 ```
 ![figcolors](https://github.com/josteist/Compadre/blob/master/extra/fig5.png)

-Here you see that the plots show one of the key assumptions of a CMR model; sampling rates are within intervals, but
-speciation/extinction rates are for transitions, i.e. going from one interval
-to next (plotted ON the stage limits in grey).
+Here you see that the plots show one of the key assumptions of a CMR model; sampling rates are within intervals, but speciation/extinction rates are for transitions, i.e. going from one interval to next (plotted ON the stage limits in grey).
 Also, it is evident that doing analysis with temporally variable rate are of course to be preferred, given the data is sufficient.

 ### A model including other drivers and diversity dependence
-Each rate is defined as a separate function/formula and can also have interactions (see below).
+Each rate is defined as a separate function/formula and can also have interactions.

 ```
 mc <- make_BayesCMR(Obs,dts,